myrtleTree33/innoventure/README.md

   - `config/production/settings.json.copy`
   - `config/production/mup.json.copy`

-- Then, proceed to use separate keys.
+- Then, populate the keys.
+Alternately, these can be obtained from Prof. Vinod.

 ## Uploading remote site

 - InnoVenture uses `mupx` for uploading to a remote site.
 This avoids the need to configure the server manually, and can be run on your current development machine.